Primrose-Johns/TGNLP/README.md

 - **G**: *NetworkX Graph*<br>
 A graph representing sequential relationships between words in the corpus

 Nodes in the sequential graph represent individual words in the corpus.
-The weighted edges in the sequential graph represent how frequently two words are near one another.
+The weighted edges in the sequential graph represent how frequently two words appear near one another.
 This "nearness" is observed using a sliding window approach that the user can specify the size of.
 Every time two words appear in the same window, that counts towards the weight of their edge.
 In an untrimmed graph every pair of words that appear together in a window will have an edge.
 The edge weight is calculated as $W_{i,j} = \frac{freq_{i,j}}{min\{freq_{i}, freq_{j}\}}$, where $freq_{i,j}$ is the number of co-occurences of two words in the same window and $min\{freq_{i}, freq_{j}\}$ is the frequency of the less frequent word.